 Individually constructed homes are both single family dwellings and duplexes.
 Built in accordance with the community's House Design Guidelines, the houses reflect both a diversity of design styles and a visual sense of community cohesiveness.
+The design guidelines addressed a range of choices for specific exterior features and were intended to assist homeowners in developing house designs that are attractive in their own right as well as within the context of the community.
 Special attention was also given to creating a welcoming transition from the public pedestrian lane to homes using inviting walkways, low bushes, and small flower beds.
+More private spaces exist within the homes and in landscaped small outdoor back yard spaces or side yard patio areas.

 Any additions built onto an existing house, changes to the exterior, or new outbuildings are subject to the standards of the Design Review Committee.
-The Design Review Guidelines are available on the "Members" section of the Two Echo website (http://two-echo.org/members/ notedex/16a.php), access available to prospective members upon request.
+The Design Review Guidelines are available on the "Members" section of the Two Echo website, access available to prospective members upon request.